Peter Hyams

 Peter Hyams (born July 26, 1943) is an American film director, screenwriter and cinematographer known for directing the 1977 conspiracy thriller film Capricorn One (which he also wrote), the 1981 science fiction-thriller Outland, the 1984 science fiction film 2010: The Year We Make Contact (a sequel to Stanley Kubrick's 2001: A Space Odyssey), the 1986 action/comedy Running Scared, the comic book adaptation Timecop, the action film Sudden Death (both starring Jean-Claude Van Damme), and the horror films The Relic and End of Days.

 Biography

 Early life

 Hyams was born in New York City, New York, the son of Ruth Hurok and Barry Hyams, who was a theatrical producer and publicist on Broadway.
 His maternal grandfather was Sol Hurok, the Russian Jewish impresario.
 His stepfather was blacklisted conductor Arthur Lief.
-His sister is casting director Nessa Hyams.
-His son John Hyams is also a film director.
+His sister was casting director Nessa Hyams.
+His son, John Hyams, is also a film director.

 Television

 Hyams studied art and music at Hunter College and Syracuse University before working as a producer/anchorman for WHDH-TV.
 During 1966 while working for a CBS owned station in New York, he served three months as a news correspondent in Vietnam.
 He worked in Boston then in January 1968 he joined WBBM-TV in Chicago as an anchorman and reporter to replace Fahey Flynn.
 A contemporary report described him as a "glamor type".

 During his time with CBS (where he worked from 1964 to 1970), he then began to shoot documentary films.